duktig-solutions/Duktig-microservice-php/documentation/development/kernel/libraries/auth/jwt.md

 )
 ```

-***This class library contains other methods which are protected and allowed to use only in inherited class.***
+***This class library contains other methods which are protected and allowed to use only in extended class.***

 End of document